-Rent under the leaseback is paid into a lock box and the lender retains the interest amount each month from the rent payment, together with a reserve of an additional R\$1,250,000, as security.
+Rent under the leaseback is paid into a lock box and the lender retains \$687,171.00 Reais each month from the rent payment, together with a monthly reserve of an additional \$1,250,000 Reais, as security.

-The lender has the right to call the loan in certain situations (such as on a default, bankruptcy or expropriation) and the borrower has the right to prepay the loan.
-The lender has the right to call the loan after January 4, 2016.
+The lender has the right to call the loan in certain situations (such as on a default, bankruptcy or expropriation) and the borrower has the right to prepay the loan in certain circumstances for amount that takes into consideration changes in the yield curve and inflation.
+The lender has the right to call the loan after February 1, 2015.